galaxyproject/training-material/topics/imaging/tutorials/process-image-bioimageio/tutorial.md

 # Introduction

-Deep learning models are increasingly used in bioimage analysis to perform processing steps such as segmentation, classification, and restoration tasks {% cite Moen2019 %}.
-The [BioImage.IO](https://bioimage.io/#/) platform {% cite Wei2021 %} provides a standardized way to share and discover pre-trained models, making them accessible across tools and platforms.
+Deep learning models are increasingly used in bioimage analysis to perform processing steps such as segmentation, classification, and restoration tasks (e.g., {% cite Moen2019 %}).
+The [BioImage.IO](https://bioimage.io/#/) platform ({% cite Wei2021 %}) provides a standardized way to share and discover pre-trained models, making them accessible across tools and platforms.

 Each model in BioImage.IO is tailored for a specific biological task — for example, segmenting nuclei, detecting mitochondria, or identifying neuronal structures — and trained on specific imaging modalities such as electron or fluorescence microscopy {% cite vonChamier2021 GomezdeMariscal2021 %}.